Health and Safety Priorities

 A: Yes.
-No masks or costumes are allowed due to safety.
+Full face coverings, decorative Halloween masks, and costumes are NOT allowed.
 The American Victory Ship is a 1945 WWII ship and you will be climbing stairs and ladders, walking hallways, and moving through doorways across high thresholds.
 You will also be walking decks, which may be wet depending on the weather.
 For your comfort and safety, please wear closed-toe shoes.
-Flip flops and sandals are not recommended, and high heels are not allowed.
+Flip flops, sandals, and high heels are not recommended.
 Also remember, it will be dark.

 Q: What will happen if I get too scared?

 A: Alert one of our staff members and you will be escorted out.
 Please remember there are no refunds or exchanges.